-In this section a school provides a brief summary of the funding allocated to the school through the ConApp and/or other funding sources as well as the total amount of funds for proposed expenditures described in the SPSA.
-The Budget Summary is required for schools funded through the ConApp and that receive federal funds for CSI.
-If the school is not operating a Title I schoolwide program this section is not applicable and may be deleted.
+In this section, a school provides a brief summary of the funding allocated to the school through the ConApp and/or other funding sources as well as the total amount of funds for proposed expenditures described in the SPSA.
+The Budget Summary is required for schools funded through the ConApp.

+Note: If the school is not operating a Title I schoolwide program, this section is not applicable and may be deleted.

-From its total allocation for CSI, the LEA may distribute funds across its schools that meet the criteria for CSI to support implementation of this plan.
+From its total allocation for CSI, the LEA may distribute funds across its schools that are eligible for CSI to support implementation of this plan.
 In addition, the LEA may retain a portion of its total allocation to support LEA-level expenditures that are directly related to serving schools eligible for CSI.